runicscribe/worldbuilding-docs/dae-machina/world/bestiary/elementals/furies.md

 Skull furies are not recommended for use as a familiar, as the fused minds of the elemental and the spirit have the tendancy to absorb or drive insane the bound mind of the mage.
-However, necromantically created skull furies can have contraints (eg. stay in a certain area, ignore certain people) placed on them, making them powerfull guardians.
+However, necromantically created skull furies can have constraints (eg. stay in a certain area, ignore certain people) placed on them, making them powerfull guardians.
-Skull furies were often used as guardians by the ancient Ael.
+Skull furies were often used as guardians by the ancient Ael Lich kingdoms.
 Many of these guardians lie dormant in ancient tombs, only activating when an intruder passes by.